-Finally, we would like to take this opportunity to reiterate our continued commitment to the CRR remedy itself.
-Not only does it remain one of the most effective competition interventions ever, but as long as ITV plc throws such a long shadow across the market for commercial advertising airtime, it remains a necessary protection for ITV's business customers.
+With the above in mind, we still reiterate our continued commitment to the CRR remedy itself.
+As long as ITV plc still continues to dominate the market for commercial advertising airtime, the remedy remains a necessary protection for ITV's business customers.